 #3.
 Tethered Devices

-Bluetooth links the two devices; therefore, they must be close to one other as they lose connection if they don’t see one other.
-To create these applications, there are limitations.
+Bluetooth links the two devices; therefore, they must be close to one another as they lose connection if they don’t see one another.

 #4.
 Data security

 People are still wary of purchasing wearable technology because of worries about data security and privacy.